 Remember too that By-laws can contain information about specific 'items' in and around a strata scheme regarding who owns what and who is responsible for what.
 Make sure you check them out before making any decisions.

 For a definitive answer on what forms common property in your Strata Scheme, you should refer to the Strata Plan for your individual Strata Scheme.
-The boundaries are clearly shown (usually by thick black lines) on the registered Strata Plan for every scheme and, if you don't have the Strata Plan, a copy may be obtained from the NSW Lands & Property Information Department (formerly the NSW Dept of Lands).
+The boundaries are clearly shown (usually by thick black lines) on the registered Strata Plan for every scheme and, if you don't have the Strata Plan, a copy may be obtained from the NSW LPI (formerly the NSW Dept of Lands).
 You can call them on 1300 052 637.

-Alternatively, if you don't have a copy of your Strata Plan, you can access the information online at LPI Online Shop.
-Have your credit card ready because obtaining a copy of the Strata Plan is not a free service - it costs about $12 (as of Jan 2012).
-The entire price list can be found under the About Us tab on this site.
+Alternatively, if you don't have a copy of your Strata Plan, you can access the information from an approved LPI Information broker.
+A link to the brokers can be found on this page: NSW LPI Deposited Plans Access.
+Have your credit card ready because obtaining a copy of the Strata Plan is NOT a free service.

 - Who's Responsible : A Guide to Common Property (A 'MUST-SEE')